By Australia expert Joshua

 Private wildlife touring in Tasmania

 The lush green farmlands of Scottsdale in northeast Tasmania have some of the most fertile soil in Australia, and this area is also exceptionally rich in wildlife.
-I suggest a private tour that is, in my opinion, one of the most authentic wildlife experiences in all of Australia, rivalling even Kangaroo Island.
+I suggest a private tour that is, in my opinion, one of the most authentic wildlife experiences in all of Australia, rivaling even Kangaroo Island.

 Not only will you have your guide’s undivided attention, but the tour can be shaped around the specific wildlife that you want to see.
 Tours start at sunset, so you get to see the daytime animals and then, as dusk descends, the nocturnal animals like the eastern quoll slowly emerge.